 CXL also uses two calls to action, but they serve a specific purpose: to deliver more relevant information to two different sets of buyers.

-Once users self-segment, they have the option to see pricing (if they’re ready to buy) or scroll down to learn more:
+Once users self-segment, they have the option to see what they get (if they’re almost ready to buy) or scroll down to learn more:

-These things changes, and we’re iterating, so it will be different in the future, but these call to action examples reflect the varying intent of our audience and nature of our offers.
+These things change, and we’re iterating, so it will be different in the future, but these call to action examples reflect the varying intent of our audience and the nature of our offers.

 A CTA doesn’t have to be words in a rectangular box with a contrasting color.
 A CTA just calls for action.
 You can get creative with the execution.